tankaru/ReplaceG2O/README.md

 # ReplaceG2O

-An experimental Chrome extension to replace embedded Google map to OpenStreetMap
+This is an EXPERIMENTAL Chrome extension to replace embedded Google map to OpenStreetMap.

+No maintainance, maybe.

 ## Movie example